|Position:||Floor, Vault, High Bar|

 The two-time All-American added another floor event title to his resume after scoring a solid 15.05 against Air Force on Jan.
 25, bringing his total floor event titles to seven.
-The junior also earned a personal best score of 14.20 on the rings during the Big Ten Championships on March 28.
+He also earned a personal-best score of 14.20 on the rings during the Big Ten Championships on March 28.

 At the NCAA Team Qualifiers on April 10, Perdue advanced to the Team and All-Around finals for both floor and vault, earning scores of 14.85 and 15.20, respectively.
 During the second night of competition, he qualified for the Individual Event Finals on both events for the first time in his career.
 After overcoming some struggles during the final day of competition, he narrowly missed the mark for All-America honors on vault and floor.